Who Qualifies for Transition Programs in Connecticut

 Summary

-Those working in Other and located in Connecticut may meet the eligibility criteria for this grant.
+Those working in Students and located in Connecticut may meet the eligibility criteria for this grant.
 To browse other funding opportunities suited to your focus areas, visit The Grant Portal and try the Search Grant tool.

 Explore related grant categories to find additional funding opportunities aligned with this program: